-Therefore, the sooner you learn necessary strategies from figuring out your value, as an employee to negotiating the deal, there would be fewer changes for your failure.
+Therefore, the sooner you learn necessary strategies from figuring out your value, as an employee to negotiating the deal, there would be fewer chances for your failure.

 1. Craft your resume and LinkedIn profile

-Therefore, in order to win this “competition”, your resume has to be focused on specific unique qualifications that help you stand from the crowd.
+Therefore, to win this “competition”, your resume has to be focused on specific unique qualifications that help you stand from the crowd.

 Don’t forget about LinkedIn.
 Statistics show the majority of HR managers tend to look through their applicants’ social network profiles (primarily LinkedIn) and take the shown information under the account.

-They admit: job hunters with the creative and serious approach towards resume and LinkedIn profile writing have better chances of being applied.
-In both cases, you may always turn to professionals, such as Resume Writing Lab.
+They admit: job hunters with a creative and serious approach towards resume and LinkedIn profile writing have better chances of being applied.
+In both cases, you may always turn to professionals, such as the Resume Writing Lab.

 2. Evaluate yourself

 And what he’s really interested in is the company’s productivity.
-Remember: the initial goal of any job hunter is to prove that you are able to increase sales and reduce expenses or get rid any possible risks.
+Remember: the initial goal of any job hunter is to prove that you can increase sales and reduce expenses or get rid of any possible risks.

 3. Know your target